 For a teaching assistant resume that works:

 - Use the teacher’s assistant resume template up top.
 It puts all your best moments on one sheet.

 - List teaching assistant achievements everywhere.
 Put them in your resume objective, work history, education, and “other” sections.

 - Add teaching assistant skills teachers need.
 Search for them in the job posting online.

-- Include a teaching assistant cover letter.
+- Include a teacher cover letter.
 Show you know what the job is all about.
 Then show why you fit it so well.